Select a School

 Students will receive a level 1 infraction through the PBMS if observed to be using technology inappropriately and during instructional time (e.g. Facebook, inappropriate videos, video chatting).
 Prior to receiving an infraction, students will be redirected.

-5 Level 1 Infractions for Misuse of Technology
+5 Infractions for Misuse of Technology

 1. 1 Tech Free Day